yannayl/odroidu2-home-server/posts/base-system.md

 wget https://raw.githubusercontent.com/yannayl/arch-bootstrap/master/arch-bootstrap.sh # script for building and chrooting the base system
 ```

-([hardkernel's repo](https://github.com/hardkernel/linux) may be downloaded instead, but make sure to fix their kernel configuration. see Building the Kernel)
+([hardkernel's repo](https://github.com/hardkernel/linux) may be downloaded instead, but make sure to fix their kernel configuration. see Building the Kernel section)

 ### Building and Installing the Image